Frances Kelly Blomeyer Chair in Cancer Research

 Georgia Cancer Coalition

-Dr. Dong Moon Shin is the Frances Kelly Blomeyer Distinguished Endowed Chair in Cancer Research, Professor and Executive Vice Chair of Hematology/Medical Oncology, Professor of Otolaryngology, Director of the Head and Neck Cancer SPORE Program and Georgia Cancer Coalition Distinguished Scholar at the Winship Cancer Institute at Emory University.
+Dr. Dong Moon Shin is the Frances Kelly Blomeyer Distinguished Endowed Chair in Cancer Research, Professor of Hematology/Medical Oncology, Professor of Otolaryngology, Director of the Head and Neck Cancer SPORE Program, Georgia Cancer Coalition Distinguished Scholar at the Winship Cancer Institute at Emory University.
 Dr. Shin has a highly successful scholar and research track record as a head and neck cancer investigator.
 He is a well established international and national recognized investigator in head and neck cancer research related to biology, biomarkers, chemoprevention, biochemoprevention, nanotherapeutics and molecularly-based innovative new therapy.
-He has extensive administrative experience as Director of the Clinical and Translational Cancer Prevention Program, Director of the NCI Sponsored Head and Neck Cancer SPORE Program and Associate Director of Academic Development at the Emory University Winship Cancer Institute.
+He has extensive administrative experience as Director of the Clinical and Translational Cancer Prevention Program, Director of the NCI Sponsored Head and Neck Cancer SPORE Program and formerly as the Associate Director of Academic Development at the Winship Cancer Institute of Emory University.

 Dr. Shin joined Emory University and the Winship Cancer Institute in 2003, as Professor of Hematology and Oncology and Otolaryngology.
 He has played a major leadership role in several areas: including the Eastern Cooperative Oncology Group, American Society of Clinical Oncology, American Association of Cancer Research at the national level in addition to Winship Cancer Institute’s Operations Committee and Associate Director of Academic Development at the Winship Cancer Institute, Emory University.
 Prior to joining Emory University and the Winship Cancer Institute, Dr. Shin graduated from Yonsei University College of Medicine, Seoul, Korea, completed Residency training in Internal Medicine at Cook County Hospital in Chicago, Illinois and trained in Medical Oncology and Research Fellowship at the University of Texas M. D. Anderson Cancer Center and was appointed as tenured professor at the University of Pittsburgh and MD Anderson Medical Center.
 Dr. Shin has served on the editorial boards of ten cancer related journals and as a study section member on NCI grant review panels.
 He has been consecutively selected for Best Doctors in America, Top Doctors in Oncology, selected by Atlanta Magazine, and America’s Top Doctors, selected by Castle Connolly Ltd. for many years.
 He is a board certified physician by the American Board of Internal Medicine (Specialty) and Medical Oncology (Sub-Specialty).